 Sowing and aftercare: mix seed with silver sand so it's easier to distribute evenly, then broadcast at about 3g – a small-ish handful – per square metre.
 Rake in afterwards and water, then watch it grow.
 After you've enjoyed the display, clear the ground in autumn: some will re-seed but to get your special mix back again re-sow next spring.

-Please ask the staff in our Everton garden centre for more information and advice about planting annual meadows.
+Please ask our friendly staff for more information and advice about planting annual meadows.